Restaurants in Central

 Tip: Sit at the kitchen counter to watch the pasta course built; book the chef's table for full omakase access.

-Mono in Central is Asia's first Michelin starred Latin American restaurant, run by Venezuelan chef Ricardo Chaneton with 22 seats and a vinyl collection of jazz records.
+Mono in Central is Asia's first Michelin starred Latin American restaurant, run by Venezuelan chef Ricardo Chaneton with 22 seats and a vinyl collection.

 Order: The cacao course, sourced from Chaneton's home country of Venezuela.